 Similar efforts in more established organizations, however, may not progress as smoothly.
 As software consultants, we’ve seen a correlation: The larger the organization, the more complex the politics, and the more deeply ingrained pre-existing ways of working.
 For example, sharing information and setting expectations is undeniably simpler in a company of 10 working together in a single room than in a company of 100 spread across four globally-distributed office locations.

 Creating a business case that secures buy-in

 Obtaining buy-in across all levels of your organization is critical to the success of adoption.
 Before you can roll an Agile effort out to the company, you’ve got to roll it up and pitch it to the powers that be.
-Your implementation of Agile won’t get very far without the proper executive support.
+Implementing an agile approach to project management won’t get very far without the proper executive support.
 This means drafting a business case to present to your company’s leadership on the benefits of an agile work environment, holding frank Q&A sessions with teams to help them better understand how their day-to-day might change, and/or involving your marketing department early to ensure their strategies are properly aligned with the chosen methodology.

 Here’s a framework to guide your construction of a strong and viable business case for Agile Transformation.